moonsdust/deadlyhistoricalheights/README.md

 ## Project Structure
-All code in this project belong to the specified authors above.
+All code in this project belongs to the specified authors above.

 - `css/`: contains the custom styling sheets
 - `data/`: contains the cleaned datasets